Crypt-iQ/bolts/zzz-dynamic-commit.md

 Note that on restart B is not able to tell if M received `dyn_propose_reply` and `commit_sig`.
 If a total restart was allowed, then M might be able to propose N different `to_self_delay` and receive signatures for N different commitment transactions.
-Then, M could complete the signing phase up until receiving an `kickoff_sig` and broadcast any one of the N commitment transactions.
 To avoid an implementation keeping track of N valid commitments, we disallow restarting the flow.

 This is avoided by _requiring_ that if one side has sent and received `dyn_propose_reply`, the negotiation MUST finish or the channel is force closed.
 Before this point, neither